columk1/file-uploader/README.md

 <details>
 <summary>Personal Note</summary>
 I found the Express/EJS stack quite limiting in this project.
-The app worked great locally, but once deployed, the UX of waiting for server responses for navigation events was awful.
+Although the app worked great locally, when deployed, the UX of waiting for server responses during navigation events was pretty awful.
 (Like many of these hobby full-stack projects, it's deployed on a free-tier with slow response times and no choice over the server and database location.)
 Ultimately, I ended up hacking an event handler to display a spinner on all navigation to make up for this.

-Express/EJS isn't an ideal stack for a highly interactive app like this unless you want to go completely overboard with client-side scripting and create a mini-SPA out of the main view template.
-If I could go back I would create a REST API with a separate React frontend.
-(HTMX would work well too.)
+Express/EJS isn't an ideal stack for a highly interactive app unless you want to go completely overboard with client-side scripting and create a mini-SPA out of the main view template.
+The frontend wasn't the focus of this project, but if I could go back I would create a REST API with a separate React frontend.
+(HTMX would have worked well too.)
 </details>

 <!-- GETTING STARTED -->